danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 Metadata is characterized into two different nature:

 Network Metadata:
 : This consists of metadata that specifies how a network element should treat that packet.
-The network metadata comprises of the importance field and is specified in the MSB and of size 1 bit.
-This field indicates if the packet is more important or less important.
+The network metadata comprises of the importance metadata.
+This field indicates whether a packet is more important or less important.

 Application Metadata:
 : This consists of metadata that specifies how the application treats that packet.
-The appplication metadata comprises of two components - Keep/Discard bit and Reliable/Unreliable bit.
+The appplication metadata comprises of two components: Keep/Discard and Reliable/Unreliable.

-## Packet Importance ('Importance')
+## Packet Importance ('Importance') {#sec-importance}

 The "Importance" metadata signifies if the packet is of more important (true) or less important (false) by the host, relative to other packets in the